 You’ve decided you want to elope in the Smokies, but now what?
 If you don’t know where to begin, you’ve come to the right place!
 As a Smoky Mountain elopement photographer, I’ve broken it down into four easy steps.
 These four steps will keep you organized, and help you elope in the Smoky Mountains with ease!
 Your dream Smoky Mountain elopement shouldn’t be overwhelming and filled with stress, let’s do this together.

-- The first thing you need to do is pick a date!
+Pick a date.
 It seems so simple, but there are many factors to be considered here.
 Will you choose a holiday, a weekend, your grandmother’s anniversary, or does it even matter to you?
-Keep in mind that some locations book out 12-18 months in advance, so your date/location could change.
+Keep in mind that some locations book out 12-18 months in advance, so your date or location could change.
 As a precaution, consider having a few backup options in case of a last minute change!